ajoberstar/reckon/README.md

 ## Questions, Bugs, and Features

-Please use the repo's [issue](https://github.com/ajoberstar/semver-vcs/issues) for all questions, bug reports, and feature requests.
+Please use the repo's [issues](https://github.com/ajoberstar/semver-vcs/issues) for all questions, bug reports, and feature requests.

 ## Contributing

-Contributions are both welcome and accepted through pull requests.
+Contributions are very welcome and are accepted through pull requests.

 Smaller changes can come directly as a PR, but larger or more complex ones should be discussed in an issue first to flesh out the approach.